FAQs – Training

 Are there any exams?

-No, for each unit there is a workbook to be completed.
+No. On Level 2 and 3 there is a unit workbook to be completed, which is assessed.
 We work through the workbook during taught sessions.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.
 Learn more